seothemes/tecscan/README.md

 - Masonry Grid

-  Business Pro includes a masonry portfolio and blog that looks great and works at all screen sizes
+  TecScan includes a masonry portfolio and blog that looks great and works at all screen sizes

 - Testimonials